Skip to content

 Peach Dump Cake

-This peach dump cake recipe is the easiest dessert to make with just 3 simple ingredients, one dish and is basically hands-off.
-It’s a budget-friendly, delicious treat that rivals any fancy dessert!
+This peach dump cake recipe is the easiest dessert to make with just 3 simple ingredients and 5 minutes prep.
+Made in one dish with cake mix, peaches and butter it is a simple, delicious treat that pairs perfectly with a scoop of vanilla ice cream!

-Peach dump cake and ice cream on white plate.
+Peach dump cake with ice cream in a bowl.

 This post may contain affiliate links.
 Read disclosure policy.

 This easy peach dump cake is a delicious summer variation of my favorite dump cake recipe.
-It’s easier than making a peach cobbler or peach pie from scratch but tastes just as good.
-It might remind you of having a big bowl of peach pie filling except there’s an added fabulous cakey bite to it.
-Serve it with homemade ice cream and whipped cream and you’ve got a quick and easy instant hit!
+It’s easier than making a peach cobbler, peach crisp or peach pie from scratch but tastes just as good.

-It’s made with 3 simple ingredients, and only 5 minutes of prep time and the rest of it is hands-off baking!
+Made with 3 simple ingredients, and only 5 minutes of prep time, the rest of it is hands-off baking just like my easy baked peaches!
 There is no mixing, and no extra tools, gadgets, or appliances.
-Definitely a great recipe for beginner bakers just starting out or when you want something fast, effortless, or last minute.
+Perfect for beginner bakers or when you want something fast, effortless, or last minute.

-It’s a simple fruit dessert with major flavor, perfect for summertime gatherings, family desserts, or just a special weekend treat!
+It’s a simple fruit dessert with major flavor, perfect for summertime potlucks, family cookouts, or just a special weekend treat.
+We also love this pineapple upside down cake and poke cake for the same reasons!

 Dump Cake Flavor Variations

 When using frozen or canned fruit, you can make this dessert any time of the year.
-A bonus to this recipe is you can really use any fruit you’d like.
-When using fresh fruit it’s nice to use whatever is in season, like making this peach version in the summer or an apple dump cake in the fall.
-Some amazing options to try for next time:
+This peach version is perfect for summertime or try a apple dump cake in the fall.
+More amazing options for this easy dessert recipe:

 • Apple